Hritikbansal/videophy/README.md

 | 8        |[Gen-2 (Runway)](https://arxiv.org/abs/2302.03011)         | 0.31   | 0.26   | 0.29    |
 | 10       | [OpenSora](https://github.com/hpcaitech/Open-Sora)       | 0.35   | 0.21   | 0.28    |
 </div>
+Why pika is 'low'?
+Our training data might not be enough for Pika, and better automatic evaluator is an active area of research."

 ## Examples 📷
 We provide one good and one bad examples for several models in terms of physical commonsense.